Vegan Jalapeño Poppers

 Step One: Prepare the Jalapeños

-This stuffed pepper recipe begins with preparing the jalapeño peppers.
-Be very careful when handling these peppers.
-The oil from the peppers can transfer to the things you touch.
-I prefer using gloves and then I wash my hands immediately after cooking with hot peppers.
+Be very careful when handling raw jalapeños, because the oil from the peppers can transfer to the things you touch, such as your face.
+I prefer using gloves and then I wash my hands immediately after handling hot peppers.

 Cut the jalapeños in half and remove the seeds and innards.
 Set them aside.